MicrosoftDocs/cpp-docs/docs/mfc/reference/cricheditview-class.md

 ### Remarks
  Each call to this function toggles the specified formatting effects for the current selection.

- For more information on the `dwMask` and `dwEffect` parameters and their potential values, see the corresponding data members of [CHARFORMAT](http://msdn.microsoft.com/library/windows/desktop/bb787881) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information on the `dwMask` and `dwEffect` parameters and their potential values, see the corresponding data members of [CHARFORMAT](http://msdn.microsoft.com/library/windows/desktop/bb787881) in the Windows SDK.

 ### Example
  [!code-cpp[NVC_MFCDocView#155](../../mfc/codesnippet/cpp/cricheditview-class_5.cpp)]